juwonsmith/learnings/README.md

 # learnings

-A front end mentor challenge solutiondone with HTML and CSS only.
+A front end mentor challenge solution done with HTML and CSS only.